-Ex 11.2
+Exercise 11.2

-At the beginning of 2021, Steve has a capital balance of $60,000 and Josh has a capital balance of $90,000.
-The partnership of Steve and Josh earned a total net income of $100,000 in 2021.
+At the beginning of 2021, Steve has a capital balance of $60,000, and Josh has a capital balance of $90,000.
+The partnership of Steve and Josh earns a total net income of $100,000 in 2021.

 Prepare a schedule to show the division of net income among two partners.
-Prepare the ONE journal entry to allocate net income between the two partners if the partners have agreed on the following:
+Prepare a single journal entry to allocate net income between the two partners if the partners have agreed on the following:

-Steve and Josh will receive annual salary allowances of $50,000 and $30,500 respectively.
+Steve and Josh will receive annual salary allowances of $50,000 and $30,500, respectively.

 A 1% interest allowance will be paid on each partner's beginning capital balance.